CodeDeficient/AudioSphere/README.md

 # AudioSphere

 AudioSphere is a web-based music player featuring audio visualization, playlist management, and dynamic track loading.
-It's built with Next.js, Tone.js for audio processing, and leverages Firebase for hosting.
+It's built with Next.js, Tone.js for audio processing, and is deployed on Vercel.

 ## Preview